“Bless the food before us, the family beside us and the love between us.”

 As is my older sister, Jordan.
 As we’ve grown older she has become my very best friend and a constant role model for me.

 My mother’s name is GiGi and she is the most loving, sassy and hard-working woman I know.
+She works for the United Methodist Children’s Home as a recruiter of foster parents.
 She’s also been my mentor in the kitchen since I was a little girl.